Exploring Cubism: The Impactful Art Movement that Redefined Form and Space — History of Art #2

 The inquisitive nature of Cubist thought challenged the understanding of space as per Euclid, proposing that space is not given but discovered.
 It is continually unveiled, and in the act of discovery, it is constructed anew each time, taking on a different form with each iteration.

-Juan Gris, Portrait of Pablo Picasso, 1912
+Juan Gris, Portrait of Pablo Picasso, 1912.
+Photo: Lindsey Mancini via FlickrCC BY 2.0

 It's worth mentioning that Renaissance concepts implanted a deep conviction that every model can be fully reconstructed, and there is no essential difference between reality and its image, additionally, nature's purpose was to serve humanity.